segarciat/python-tutorial/05-Variables/Variables.md

 46
 ```

-In Python, we can reassign a variable so that it can be a different value.
+In Python, we can reassign a variable so that it can take on a different value.
 Add the following lines of code:

 ```python